blessinvarkey/rlstined/README.md

 - Additional modules and assets as needed for project expansion.

 ## Contributing
-Please do feel free to contribute to _The Bhangarh House_ project!
+Feel free to contribute to _The Bhangarh House_ project!
+You can also reach out to me at blessinvarkey[at]gmail[dot]com for any queries.

 ## License
 This project is licensed under the MIT License.